 The purpose of this examination announcement is to establish an eligible list for this classification.

-Under direction, supervises a group of Parking Control Officers engaged in parking enforcement, traffic control, parking citations and vehicle impound activities.
-Essential duties include planning, assigning and coordinating the activities of Parking Control Officers who enforce the provisions of the California Vehicle Code, and local transportation codes related to the movement of vehicular traffic, pedestrian traffic and parking rules and regulations; training subordinates in all aspects of the job including techniques of parking enforcement and intersection control, department policies, procedures and codes, prevention of employee illness, injury and accident; reviewing the work of subordinates and ensuring that work performance meets established standards; preparing performance evaluation reports; providing information to public regarding departmental policies and procedures, vehicles codes and other applicable laws and ordinances; observing subordinates on a daily basis to determine that they meet departmental standards for job performance; citing illegally parked motor vehicles; assessing situations and makes sound decisions regarding emergencies, deployment and redeployment of staff, and public safety activities; and conducting employee injury and accident investigations and preparing necessary reports.
+Under direction, supervises a group of Parking Control Officers assigned to the Parking Enforcement and Traffic section, engaged in parking enforcement, traffic control, parking citations and vehicle impound activities.
+Essential duties include planning, assigning and coordinating the activities of Parking Control Officers who enforce the provisions of the California Vehicle Code, and local transportation codes related to the movement of vehicular traffic, pedestrian traffic and parking rules and regulations; training subordinates in all aspects of the job including techniques of parking enforcement and intersection control, department policies, procedures and codes, prevention of employee illness, injury and accident; reviewing the work of subordinates and ensuring that work performance meets established standards; preparing performance evaluation reports; conducting staff meetings as necessary; providing information to public regarding departmental policies and procedures, vehicles codes and other applicable laws and ordinances; observing subordinates on a daily basis to determine that they meet departmental standards for job performance; citing illegally parked motor vehicles; assessing situations, at times multi-tasking and making sound decisions regarding emergencies, deployment and redeployment of staff, and public safety activities; and conducting employee injury and accident investigations and preparing necessary reports.
 Performs other related duties as required.

-Nature of work: Requires incumbents to operate a motor vehicle, stand on hard surfaces for extended periods of time in the proximity of moving vehicles; raise and move one’s arm at shoulder level to direct traffic; lift and carry up to fifty (50) pounds for several yards, write or keyboard repetitively; utilize computer applications, email and internet; wear contract designated uniform and equipment weighing approximately fifteen (15) pounds around one’s waist through a normal shift; wear safety gear such as helmets when operating a three-wheeled motor vehicle; and interact courteously with members of the public under stressful situations.
-Incumbents will be required to work shift, evening, night, weekend, holiday and mandatory overtime.
+Nature of work: Requires incumbents to operate a motor vehicle, stand on hard surfaces for extended periods of time in the proximity of moving vehicles, in sometimes critical situations; full range of motion movements to direct traffic (waist, shoulder, hand and leg movements); lift and carry up to fifty (50) pounds for an extended distance , write or keyboard repetitively; utilize computer applications, email and internet; wear contract designated uniform and equipment weighing approximately fifteen (15) pounds around one’s waist through a normal shift; wear safety gear such as helmets when operating a three-wheeled motor vehicle; and interact courteously with members of the public under stressful situations.
+Incumbents will be required to work shift, evening, night, weekend, holiday and mandatory overtime (including inverse seniority overtime).

 1. Three (3) years field experience in vehicle parking code enforcement and traffic control which included extensive interaction with members of the public at a level equivalent to that of class 8214 Parking Control Officer with the City and County of San Francisco; AND